joshhornby/joshhornby.github.io/_drafts/2026-08-12-overtrading.md

 When a business overtrades, the money is not gone.
 It is sitting in a warehouse as stock, or on a spreadsheet as an invoice nobody has paid.
 It is real value that you cannot spend.

 Half-built software waiting on a decision is the same thing.
-The work is done, and it is worth nothing yet.
-A branch that needs one product call before it can ship is stocked in a warehouse.
+The money has gone out and none of it has come back.
+A branch that needs one product call before it can ship is stock on a shelf.
 Ten of those branches is a full warehouse and an empty bank account.

 The arithmetic here is dull and reliable.
 The more you start at once, the longer each piece takes to finish.
 Start twice as many projects and each one waits roughly twice as long in the queue, even though nobody built anything slower.